 How and when Postscript charges a shop will depend on the type of plan the shop is on.
 Below, we walk through the billing summary and schedule for the plans offered on Postscript.

-On a Free and Growth plan, shops are charged for usage as they reach their billing threshold.
+On a Starter and Growth plan, shops are charged for usage as they reach their billing threshold.
 Each billing threshold charge will be accompanied by a carrier fee charge for the fees related to that billing threshold.
 You can learn more about this process here.

 On the Professional or Enterprise plans, shops are charged the total of their usage activity plus related carrier fees and recurring fees on a monthly basis.

 - Messaging fees are usage charges and reflect the costs of sending SMS and MMS messages using Postscript.

 - Carrier fees.
 This reflects a total of carrier fees associated with usage and is updated daily (midnight UTC, specifically).
 Learn more about carrier fees here.